-- ➤ APPEARANCE/BEHAVIOR: Unusually tired, pale, lack of appetite, difficult to wake, confused or irritable.
-This is sufficient reason to exclude a child from school. - EYES: Thick mucus or pus draining from the eye or pink eye (conjunctivitis) - FEVER: Temperature above 99.2 degrees Fahrenheit. - ➤ GREENISH NOSE DISCHARE AND/OR CHRONIC COUGH: Should be seen by a health care provider.
-These conditions may be contagious and require treatment. - SORE THROAT: Especially with fever or swollen glands in the neck. - DIARRHEA: 3 or more watery stools in a 24 hour period, especially if the child acts or looks ill. - VOMITING: Vomiting 2 or more times within the past 24 hours - ➤ RASH: Body rash, especially with fever or itching.
+- > APPEARANCE/BEHAVIOR: Unusually tired, pale, lack of appetite, difficult to wake, confused or irritable.
+This is sufficient reason to exclude a child from school. - EYES: Thick mucus or pus draining from the eye or pink eye (conjunctivitis) - ➤ FEVER: Temperature above 99.2 degrees Fahrenheit.
+Child must be fever-free for 24 hours before returning to school. - ➤ GREENISH NOSE DISCHARE AND/OR CHRONIC COUGH: Should be seen by a health care provider.
+These conditions may be contagious and require treatment. - SORE THROAT: Especially with fever or swollen glands in the neck. - DIARRHEA: 3 or more watery stools in a 24 hour period, especially if the child acts or looks ill. - VOMITING: Vomiting 2 or more times within the past 24 hours - RASH: Body rash, especially with fever or itching.
 Diaper rashes, heat rashes and allergic reactions are not contagious. - EAR INFECTIONS WITHOUT FEVER: Do not need to be excluded, but the child needs to get medical treatment and follow up.
-Untreated ear infections can cause permanent hearing loss. - ➤ LICE, SCABIES: Children may not return to school until they have been treated and are free of lice and nits (eggs).
-Children with scabies can be admitted after treatment. - MOUTH SORES: Associated with the inability to control saliva.
+Untreated ear infections can cause permanent hearing loss. - LICE, SCABIES: Children may not return to school until they have been treated and are free of lice and nits (eggs).
+Children with scabies can be admitted after treatment. - ➤ MOUTH SORES: Associated with the inability to control saliva.

-IF YOUR CHILD SHOWS ANY OF THE ABOVE SYMPTOMS AT SCHOOL, IT WILL BE NECESSARY TO PICK HIM/HER UP FROM SCHOOL.
+IF YOUR CHILD SHOWS ANY OF THE ABOVE SYMPTOMS AT SCHOOL, IT WILL BE NECESSARY TO PICK HIM/HER UP FROM SCHOOL WITHIN A REASONABLE AMOUNT OF TIME.

-- Bringing a child to school with any of the above symptoms puts other children and staff at risk of getting sick. - ❖ If all parents keep their sick children at home we will have stronger, healthier and happier children. - ❖ While we regret any inconvenience this may cause, in the long run this means fewer lost work days and less illness for parents too.
+- Bringing a child to school with any of the above symptoms puts other children and staff at risk of getting sick. - ❖ If all parents keep their sick children at home we will have stronger, healthier and happier children. - While we regret any inconvenience this may cause, in the long run this means fewer lost work days and less illness for parents too.